obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 In the first stage (alpha) we propose adding a new component to the kubelet called the CCIResourceManager that focuses exclusively on providing a mechanism for pluggable CPU management policies (as a replacement to the builtin CPUManager and its corresponding policies).
-Enablement of the CCIResourceManager will be blocked by a feature gate, which, when enabled, will trigger all CPU Management decisions to flow through the CCIResourceManager instead of the builtin CPUManager.
+Enablement of the CCIResourceManager will be blocked by a feature gate which, when enabled, will trigger all CPU Management decisions to flow through the CCIResourceManager instead of the builtin CPUManager.
-As such, the CPUManager policy MUST be set to none if this new feature gate is enabled.
+For this, the CPUManager policy MUST be set to none if this new feature gate is enabled.
 This will be enforced by the kubelet, causing it to "fail fast" if this invariant does not hold true.

-For now, only a single driver will be allowed to run on a node at any given time.
+For alpha, only a single driver will be allowed to run on a node at any given time.
 Details of how we plan to enforce this requirement as well as how we plan to (temporarily) handle bootstrapping a node that does not yet have a pluggable CPU Management policy running can be found in Section [Throubleshooting].
-In a later phase, we will provide a proper mechanism to handle bootstrapping as well as cases where a driver becomes temporarily unavailable.
+In a later phase, we will provide a proper mechanism to handle bootstrapping in cases where a driver becomes temporarily unavailable.

 The implication of CCI and the addition of the proposed CCI Resource Manager will be to allow compute capabilities such as CPU and memory to be managed outside of the Kubelet via pluggable CCI Drivers.
 This will allow users to augment the current implementation of Kubelet managed resources with support for more complex use-cases without having to modify the Kubelet.
 The CCI extensions can coexist with the existing CPU and memory allocation technique available to Kubernetes users today.

 Although our alpha implementation provides an alternate route for managing CPUs through pluggable CPU management drivers, the long-term goal is to allow these drivers to be used side-by-side with the built-in policies.
 Pods will be able to choose which policy they want their CPUs allocated with, and the machinery in the kubelet will take care to ensure the proper CPU Management policy is invoked (be that from a builtin policy or from a driver).

 These changes will allow the community to disaggregate the long-term stability and advancement of the Kubelet from the task of improving the compute